 The basic steps to get married in UAE vary depending on your nationality, citizenship and residency status.
 As per UAE law, marriage is the only legal bond for a man and a woman to establish a relationship.
 It is prohibited for an unmarried man and woman to live together or share a closed space in UAE.

 Marriage in every country is a legal contract between a man and a woman, aimed at safeguarding the rights of the future couple.
 The marriage contract should be registered in the UAE, which ensures that the marriage meets legal requirements.
 For non-Muslim marriages, couples should contact their respective lawyers to follow the marriage laws applicable there.
-Specific conditions to marry is UAE is explained in three basic steps below.
+Specific conditions to marry is UAE is explained in four basic steps below.

-	Step 1 Approval of both the parties:
+Step 1: Approval of both the parties

 Both the parties should freely consent to the marriage.

 A premarital medical certificate for future spouses should be produced.
 The medical screening provides the medical status of both parties.
 This kind of certificate normally mentions that the persons looking to get married do not suffer from any diseases.
 This certificate is issued from any public health care facilities in Dubai.